rails/rails/guides/source/action_mailer_basics.md

 ...
 ```

-You can also call the Mailer from the Rails console and send emails, perhaps as a test before you have a controller action set up.
+You can also call the mailer from the Rails console and send emails, perhaps useful as a test before you have a controller action set up.
 The below will send the same `welcome_email` as above:

 ```irb
 irb> user = User.first